kercre123/victor/docs/architecture/animations.md

 `export_from_maya.py` takes a list of source Maya files (.ma) and calls export_for_robot() for each; when the export is complete a list of files needed to be committed to svn is reported.

 `export_for_robot.py` processes keyframes and yields .tar files of JSON files.
-There are special cases and restrictions for each kinds of keyframe, for example, lift keyframes take the first frame as the bind pose.
+There are special cases and restrictions for each kind of keyframe, for example, lift keyframes take the first frame as the bind pose.

 ## Deploy